15 U.S. Islands to Visit Without a Passport

 St. John, U.S. Virgin Islands

 The third largest of the Virgin Islands, St. John has fewer tourists but just as many white-sand beaches as the more popular St. Thomas.
 Here, you can take a kayak or sailboat tour of St. John’s bays and swim or snorkel in the crystal clear ocean (where you may see some sea turtles).
 Enjoy the beautiful, pristine nature on the island (60 percent of which is a preserved National Park), but also set aside some time for shopping and dining in the lovely Mongoose Junction downtown district.
-Here are more of the best beaches in America.

 Anna Maria Island, Florida